University of Illinois Urbana-Champaign: Athletics

-U of I's Division of Intercollegiate Athletics fields teams for ten men's and eleven women's varsity sports.
+The Illinois Division of Intercollegiate Athletics fields teams for ten men's and eleven women's varsity sports.
 The university participates in the NCAA's Division I. The university's athletic teams are known as the Fighting Illini.
 The university operates a number of athletic facilities, including Memorial Stadium for football, the State Farm Center for men's and women's basketball, and the Atkins Tennis Center for men's and women's tennis.
 The men's NCAA basketball team had a dream run in the 2005 season, with Bruce Weber's Fighting Illini tying the record for most victories in a season.
 Their run ended 37–2 with a loss to the North Carolina Tar Heels in the national championship game.
 Illinois is a member of the Big Ten Conference.
 Notable among a number of songs commonly played and sung at various events such as commencement and convocation, and athletic games are: Illinois Loyalty, the school song; Oskee Wow Wow, the fight song; and Hail to the Orange, the alma mater.

 On October 15, 1910, the Illinois football team defeated the University of Chicago Maroons with a score of 3–0 in a game that Illinois claims was the first homecoming game, though several other schools claim to have held the first homecoming as well.
 On November 10, 2007, the unranked Illinois football team defeated the No. 1 ranked Ohio State football team in Ohio Stadium, the first time that the Illini beat a No. 1 ranked team on the road.

 The University of Illinois Ice Arena is home to the university's club college ice hockey team competing at the ACHA Division I level and is also available for recreational use through the Division of Campus Recreation.
-It was built in 1931 and designed by Chicago architecture firm Holabird and Root, the same firm that designed the University of Illinois Memorial Stadium and Chicago's Soldier Field.
+It was built in 1931 and designed by Chicago architecture firm Holabird and Root, the same firm that designed the University of Illinois Urbana-Champaign's Memorial Stadium and Chicago's Soldier Field.
 It is located on Armory Drive across from the Armory.
 The structure features four rows of bleacher seating in an elevated balcony that runs the length of the ice rink on either side.
 These bleachers provide seating for roughly 1,200 fans, with standing room and bench seating available underneath.
 Because of this set-up the team benches are actually directly underneath the stands.

 In 2015, the university began Mandarin Chinese broadcasts of its American football games as a service to its Chinese international students.